On the fractional relaxation equation with Scarpi derivative: Special cases for transition function

 where $\mathfrak{R}$ denotes the sum of all residues inside the contour of integration multiplied by $2\pi i$.
 Singularities of function $\tilde{u}(s)e^{st}$ are $s_1=0,\,s_2=\infty,\,s_3=-c$, none of which lie in the contour of integration, and thus their residues do not count towards the solution.
 Remaining singularities are all solutions to the equation

 Whether equation \eqref{neznaniSingulariteti} has any solutions in the complex plane, or what they look like, and most importantly whether they lie inside the contour of integration, remains an open problem.
+All that is known so far is that the equation \eqref{neznaniSingulariteti} has no solutions on the positive part of the real number line.
 In the light of \eqref{RESENJE} we have that

 Now, by definition of segments $\Gamma_{h^+}$ and $\Gamma_{h^-}$ one finds that

 With the analysis carried out in Section 2, we know that singularities $\rho = 0$ and $\rho = \infty$ are integrable.
 For given integrals to converge, we need to confirm that singularity $\rho = c$ is integrable when approached from the real axis.
 More specifically, we check the one-sided limits of the function under the integral sign as $\rho \to c$ along the real axis.
 First, using basic calculations, we rewrite the function in the following form: